CharlieDigital/Js2c/README.md

 ```

 js2c simplifies defining classes from JSON by allowing you to simply paste a template into your source.

+Scenarios where you might find this useful:

+- Web scraping `__NEXT_DATA__` or other JSON chunks
+- Ad-hoc strongly typed API DTO classes from small snippets of JSON
+- Processing JSON event data in Lambda
+- Many more!

 ## Basic Types